ArcNoctris/deckdojo/README.md

    ```

 3. Configure Firebase:
-   - Update the Firebase configuration in `src/firebase/config.js` with your Firebase project details
+   - Update the Firebase configuration in your environment variables

+4. Configure MongoDB:
+   - Ensure your MongoDB connection string is set in your environment variables

-4. Start the development server:
+5. Start the development server:
    ```
    npm start
    ```